Guide to Homeschooling in Connecticut

 - Connecticut State Capitol in Hartford: Homeschoolers can learn about the government and history of their home state by touring the capitol building and historical displays.
 Guided tours are available on weekdays and start in the Legislative Office Building.

-- Mystic Aquarium in Mystic: Home to penguins, sharks, and so many more aquatic species, this aquarium allows homeschoolers to view these beautiful creates and learn about the importance of conservation.
+- Mystic Aquarium in Mystic: Home to penguins, sharks, and so many more aquatic species, this aquarium allows homeschoolers to view these beautiful creatures and learn about the importance of conservation.
 Educational and family programs are available for students of all ages.

 - Connecticut Historical Society Museum in Hartford: As the state’s official historical society, visitors can tour exhibits and learn more about Connecticut’s history and culture.
 Homeschool Days are available for students to participate in educational workshops and connect with other homeschoolers.